Sunday, December 24, 2017

 Searching for Clues When Looking for a Work to Translate

-I was combing through various biographies of Sand, looking for a glimmer of a translation project I might start.
+I was combing through various biographies of Sand, looking for a glimmer of a translation project.
 I came across a reference to an obscure novel of hers titled Horace.
-The biography mentioned that Sand’s publisher had absolutely refused to accept the manuscript when she had presented it to him in the early 1840s, despite the fact that Sand was then a best-selling author.
-That aroused my curiosity.
+The biography mentioned that Sand’s publisher had absolutely refused to accept the manuscript when she presented it to him in the early 1840s, despite the fact that Sand was then a best-selling author.
+That sparked my curiosity.

 When I read George Sand’s Horace, I found it charming, witty, and amazingly farsighted politically.
-It reflected the real world that Sand lived in, including both the banter in aristocratic Paris boudoirs and arguments in gritty Left Bank student garrets about overthrowing the corrupt monarchy.
+It reflected the real world that Sand lived in: the banter in aristocratic Paris boudoirs, and the arguments in gritty Left Bank student garrets about overthrowing the corrupt monarchy.
 I knew I had the book I wanted to translate, and even better—it had gone untranslated into English since Sand had essentially self-published the book 150 years before.

 Finding a Voice That Sounds Right for a Nineteenth-Century Novel